TimKellyTK/project-library/readme.md

 - Create a render() function to loop through the myLibrary the book objects in the DOM layer (DONE)
 - Add javascript to hide and show the add new book section in the html (DONE)
 - Add javascript to take the user inputs and add objects to the myLibrary array and refresh the array (DONE)
-- Add javascript to remove the book from the myLibrary and render() the page on button click
+- Add javascript to remove the book from the myLibrary and render() the page on button click (DONE)
-- Add javascript to udpdate the books read status on the book prototype inheritance on button click
+- Add javascript to udpdate the books read status on the book prototype inheritance on button click (DONE)
 - Store the myLibrary array to the localStorage
 - Get the myLibrary array on page load and display this on the screen
 - Check if the myLibrary array exists before displaying it to make sure this doesn't break the website